Paul Quinnett, Ph.D., Founder and CEO

 Dr. Ries was chosen to chair the first official Treatment Improvement Protocol (TIP#9-1994) on dual disorders by the Center for Substance Abuse Treatment.
 In 1999 he became co-editor of the key reference text Principles of Addiction Medicine, published by the American Society of Addiction Medicine.
 He is heavily involved in clinical research and in teaching and training physicians about the role of substance abuse and mood disorders in suicide.

 Dr. Norm Braveman is President and founder of Braveman BioMed Consultants (www.bbmcllc.net), a firm devoted to excellence in biomedical and behavioral research.
 In more than 25 years experience with the National Institutes of Health (NIH) he has provided leadership in strategic and implementation planning as well as in program development and evaluation for individual institutes including the National Institute on Aging, the National Heart, Lung and Blood Institute, and the National Institute of Dental and Craniofacial Research.
 As Acting Director of Planning and Evaluation and Chief of the Planning and Policy Research Branch for the NIH he was responsible for agency-wide program development and assessment activities.

 His expertise spans the design, implementation and evaluation of clinical trials, program planning, development, evaluation and assessment, the development and peer review of research proposals, and strategic and implementation planning.
 During his 10 year academic career he taught statistics and experimental design as well as survey methods at the university level.
-Currently Braveman BioMed Consultants is responsible for organizing and carrying out the peer review of applications submitted to the State of Maryland Stem Cell Research Fund.

 Brian Quinnett, M.S., National Training Director and QPR Master Trainer